debatelab/synthetic-data-kit/use-cases/argunauts-thinking/README.md

   - etc. for each config.

 The configs and splits processed are controlled via CLI flags to `orchestrate_argunauts.py` (see `--help`) and can be adapted as needed.

-For legacy or shell-only workflows, `run_alignment.sh` is still available but may be deprecated in future versions once the Python orchestrator is fully validated.

 #### 2.1 Debug mode (small, verbose run)